Helping a loved one with a drinking problem

 - Don't expect your loved one to get better without help.

-- Offer to go with the person to see a doctor or addiction counselor.
+- Offer to go with your loved one to see a health care provider or addiction counselor.

 Remember, you can't force your loved one to get help, but you can offer your support.

 It may take a few tries and several conversations before your loved one agrees to get help.
 There are many places to get help for an alcohol problem.
-You can start with your family provider.
+You can start with your loved ones's primary care provider.
 The provider may recommend an addiction treatment program or specialist.
 You can also check with your local hospital, insurance plan, or employee assistance program (EAP).

 It may become necessary to have an "intervention" with your loved one and other important people in their life.
 This is often led by a counselor who is involved with a treatment program.